Dunedin judge praises 7yo's bravery as her stepfather held her mother in headlock

 There was "pushing and shoving" until the woman was able to push him away.
 Jenkins fell down the stairs.

-Judge Emma Smith said that was an opportunity for him to remove himself from the fraught situation - "and you did not do so, such was your rage".
+Dunedin District Court Judge Emma Smith said that was an opportunity for him to remove himself from the fraught situation - "and you did not do so, such was your rage".

 Jenkins walked into the room where the victim had retreated with two children.